opendroid-project/docs/wiki/Crave_Signing.md

 **Attention to Readers :**
-**This script is meant to be run on Devspace CLI not while building rom** **Neither me [sppidy](https://github.com/sppidy) who made the script nor Crave team members are responsible if you run this script during build and leak your sensitive info**
+**This script is meant to be run on Devspace CLI not while building rom** **Neither [sppidy](https://github.com/sppidy), who made the script nor Crave team members are responsible if you run this script during build and leak your sensitive info**

 This script automates the process of generating, encrypting, and uploading Android certificates to Backblaze B2.
 It performs the following steps:
 1. Prompts for passwords.